oscarHDC/Supermarket/README.md

 # supermarket
-Supermarket application that simulates the different job possitions and their funcinalities.
+Supermarket application that simulates the different job possitions and their funcionalities.

 Technologies used:
   - JAVA